 A baby cot can be added to all room categories for free, and a sofa bed for little Smiths can be also added to all room categories (free for children up to 12, €40 for 13 to 18 year-olds, €80 for over-18s).

 Open during half term and the school holidays (daily from 10am–8pm), Verdùland is the hotel's theme-park-sized, free-to-attend kids club; a 450sq m space comprising dedicated areas for different age groups.
-RKids, for four-to-12 year olds, is tricked out and techy with a TV room, games room and a science lab.
+There are two parts, one for four-to-12 year olds and another for 13 to 16 year olds.
+The section for younger kids is tricked out and techy with a TV room, games room and a science lab.
 Hotel mascot, Verdù the hedgehog, holds lively themed activities focused on education (Sicilian history, astrology, mythology, gardening and language), arts and crafts (painting, pottery, sculpture, dance, short-film making, drama and a Verdura's Got Talent competition), sport (gentle yoga and gymnastics), and food (learning to cook a range of globally inspired dishes in a tot-tailored kitchen) with beach trips in between.
 There's a supervised shallow pool too (with a maximum depth of 1.20 metres), for games of water polo.
-Older kids can hang out in the RTeens Fort, and play video games, table tennis or pool, and listen to music.
+Older kids can play video games, table tennis or pool, and listen to music.
 More adventurous sporting options include beginners lessons in a range of watersports, horse-riding, trekking and biking; and on-site sporting institutions (football and golf academies, and a tennis clinic) help to hone skills.
 Bespoke programmes of yoga, sports and spa treatments can be arranged, and bootcamps for the more daring.
 Some activities are charged: three, two-hour golf lessons are €80–120 (including kit), two-and-a-half-hour coaching sessions at the Juventus football academy are from €370–485, tennis coaching is €69–275 for one to five lessons, and swimming lessons are €65–260.
 On rainy days, the hotel can arrange pizza-making classes at Liolà.

 No need to pack